MoinS11/Data-Engineering-and-Reporting/README.md

 # Data-Engineering-and-Reporting

-This repository showcases my expertise in Data Engineering and Data Analysis, utilizing a range of database technologies both on-premise and in the cloud.
-Key highlights include:
+This repository showcases my extensive experience in Data Engineering and Data Analysis, where I have successfully leveraged a wide range of on-premise and cloud-based database technologies to deliver impactful projects.
+Some key highlights include:

-● Proficiently worked with on-premise databases such as SQL, MySQL, PostgresSQL, DBeaver, and SQL Server, ensuring efficient data management and manipulation.
+● Utilized various on-premise database technologies such as SQL, MySQL, PostgresSQL, DBeaver, and SQL Server, demonstrating a strong command over diverse database systems.
+This expertise enabled me to efficiently manage and manipulate data, ensuring optimal performance and reliability.

-● Demonstrated proficiency in cloud-based databases including Azure SQL and Azure Data Studio, leveraging their scalability and cost-effectiveness for data projects.
+● Demonstrated proficiency in working with cloud-based databases like Azure SQL and Azure Data Studio.
+Leveraging the power and scalability of cloud technologies, I successfully implemented data projects that involved large volumes of data, providing cost-effective and efficient solutions to clients.

-● Leveraged Google BigQuery and Azure Data tools for complex data analytics, uncovering valuable insights and enabling data-driven decision-making.
+● Employed Google BigQuery and Azure Data tools to perform complex data analytics and uncover valuable insights.
+Leveraging the capabilities of these cutting-edge platforms, I extracted meaningful patterns and trends from vast datasets, enabling data-driven decision-making for organizations.

-● Expertise in data preparation, profiling, and ETL processes using Talend and Alteryx, ensuring seamless data integration and transformation.
+● Showcased strong proficiency in data preparation, profiling, and ETL (Extract, Transform, Load) processes using industry-standard tools such as Talend and Alteryx.
+By employing these robust ETL platforms, I ensured the seamless integration and transformation of data, facilitating accurate and reliable analysis.

-● Utilized SQL Server for efficient querying, data extraction, and customized reporting.
+● Leveraged SQL Server for proficiently querying databases, enabling me to extract and manipulate data efficiently.
+This allowed me to retrieve critical information, perform data validation, and generate customized reports, contributing to informed decision-making processes.

-● Created impactful data visualizations using PowerBI and Tableau, enabling intuitive understanding and informed decision-making.
+● Expertly visualized project data using PowerBI and Tableau, providing visually appealing and intuitive representations of complex information.
+By creating insightful and interactive dashboards, I empowered stakeholders to gain a comprehensive understanding of the data, enabling them to make informed business decisions.

-● Extensive experience with AWS tools such as EC2, S3, Glue, Crawler, and Data Catalog, harnessing their capabilities for scalable computing, data storage, data cataloging, and data transformation.

-● Maintained a professional approach, adhering to industry standards in data management, documentation, and quality assurance.
+● Maintained a professional approach throughout the project lifecycle, following best practices in data management, documentation, and quality assurance.
+Adhering to industry standards, I ensured the accuracy, integrity, and security of data, thereby establishing trust and credibility with clients and stakeholders.

-● Committed to continuous learning, staying updated with the latest advancements in data engineering and analysis.
+● Actively pursued continuous learning and professional development, staying updated with the latest advancements in data engineering and analysis.
+This commitment to staying ahead of emerging trends and technologies enables me to deliver innovative solutions and achieve exceptional results for my clients.

-These projects demonstrate my ability to drive successful data initiatives, deliver valuable insights, and provide innovative solutions for informed decision-making
+The projects within this repository demonstrate my ability to effectively utilize a diverse array of tools and technologies, enabling me to drive successful data initiatives and deliver valuable insights for informed decision-making.

 New York City Food Inspection Dashboard : https://tinyurl.com/NYC-Food-Inspections